8 easy steps on how to improve your website and outshine your competition

 Although popular for a short while some years ago having a long-winded introduction pages using flash and other these techniques is a no-no.

 These days you only have a few seconds to capture the imagination of someone when they land on your website, no one is interested in how cool you think your 30-second animation is.

 6) Add a video

 Videos are becoming an ever-increasing method to convey a message.
 They are relatively easy to produce, almost every smartphone these days has a built-in video camera.

-You can host all your videos on a website such as You Tube, Vimeo or Vine which allows you to embed them onto your website by simply pasting a small amount of code.
 This way you not only convey your message via your website but are sharing it on a large social media channel.

 7) Add a live chat or support service to your website.

 By adding a live chatbox on your website it will allow visitors to chat or leave a message.
 This may entice people to leave message who may not ordinarily take the

 time contact you.